 These paintings come in full color and are highly rendered pieces.
 Portraiture is a discipline that takes a great amount of skill and time to complete, and I have had years of experience working as a commission portrait artist.
 I approach these paintings to not only resemble the subject but to also contain the feel of who the person is.
 Traditionally these pieces were done while the subject would sit for the artist.
 The length of time varied with the particular working methods of the painter.
 Working this way is a great experience but requires a time commitment from the client.
 It is for this reason that I also work from photographs, as stated previously.
 Whatever your level of time commitment is, I am more than happy to work with you in order to guarantee a fulfilling experience.

-Please keep in mind that all listed prices are for a single individual in the composition.
 Feel free to inquire about prices for multiple people in the painting, as well as larger canvas sizes.
 I generally suggest for smaller sizes to keep the composition focused on the head and some shoulders.
 Larger sizes can feature more of the body and even full body compositions for the largest size options.
-There is also a cost for the canvas, some materials, and, when applicable, shipping and handling fees.
-This can vary anywhere from $25 to $1,000 depending on the chosen size and where the painting needs to be shipped.
 Paintings are done on high quality stretched 12 ounce cotton canvas or fine grade stretched Belgian linen.
-Framing costs are extra.
+I accept Visa, Mastercard, Paypal, Venmo, check, or cash.
+I also offer monthly payment plans for those on a budget.

 How I Approach Portraiture as a Commission Portrait Artist